gaetanlop/Clothing_Classification/README.md

 * polo-shirts

 ## Data Cleaning
-As I scraped images from Google Images, there was some images that does not correspond to what I wanted my model to train on or images that were mislabeled.
+As I scraped images from Google Image, there was some images that does not correspond to what I wanted my model to train on or images that were mislabeled.
 Therefore, I trained a neural net for only two epochs then plot the images with the highest losses.
 Thus, I could have a look at what images the model had difficulties to train on or to predict.
-To display the images whith the highest loss, I used a python GUI
+To display the images whith the highest loss, I used a python GUI called the ImageClassifierCleaner.

+![alt text]

-## Exploratory Data Analysis
+## Data Augmentation Strategy
-Below are some examples of the images that I collected.
+I simply Resized all the images to 224 by 224 pixels using Cropping.
+Then add aug_transforms: a fastai method to transforms images using the following trnasformations: mult=1.0, do_flip=True, flip_vert=False, max_rotate=10.0, min_zoom=1.0, max_zoom=1.1, max_lighting=0.2, max_warp=0.2, p_affine=0.75, p_lighting=0.75, xtra_tfms=None, size=None, mode='bilinear', pad_mode='reflection', align_corners=True, batch=False, min_scale=1.0.

 ![alt text]